-- 1. Close the throttle and squeeze the clutch lever all the way in. - 2.
-Depress the shift lever form neutral down to first gear.
+- 1. Close the throttle. - 2.
+Raise the shift lever form neutral up to first gear.
 Once the transmission clicks into gear, the shift lever will return back to the neutral "N" position once you remove your foot. - 3.
-Slowly and gradually open the throttle and release the clutch lever in a simultaneous motion.
+Slowly and gradually open the throttle.
 When you feel the clutch begin to grab and the motorcycle starts to ease forward, you have reached the "friction zone" of the clutch.
-Gradually open the throttle more and release the clutch lever completely as the motorcycle moves forward.
+Gradually open the throttle more as the motorcycle moves forward.

-- 4. When you attain moderate speed, close the throttle and squeeze the clutch lever at the same time.
-Raise the shift lever until it clicks into second gear.
-After shifting, re-open the throttle and release the clutch lever. - 5.
+- 4. When you attain moderate speed, close the throttle and raise the shift lever until it clicks into second gear.
+After shifting, re-open the throttle. - 5.
 To continue shifting up to each higher gear, repeat step 4. - 6.
-To shift down to a lower gear, close the throttle and pull the clutch.
-Depress the shift lever until you feel it click into gear.
-After shifting, re-apply the throttle and release the clutch lever smoothly.
+To shift down to a lower gear, close the throttle depress the shift lever until you feel it click into gear.
+After shifting, re-apply the throttle smoothly.

-♠ NOTICE
+M NOTICE